meta-engineer/BotRat/README.md

-# BotRat V1.1
+# BotRat V1.1.0
-### formerly known as beatratbot
+### Formerly known as beatratbot

 This Discord.js bot hopes to achieve the following goals:

-1. Provide a solid understanding of an event based node system, discord api specific functionalities, and true deployment procedure (heroku?).
+1. Provide a solid understanding of an event based node system, discord api specific functionalities, JS modules export/require, and true deployment procedure. (heroku?)
 2. Provide a harness for deploying/testing various web api "apps" by using discord as an interaction device.
 3. Supply the server with computationally complex meme content.